dan200/ComputerCraft/README.md

 Contributing
 ============

 While ComputerCraft will no longer be actively developed by Daniel Ratcliffe, you may still contribute pull requests which will be reviewed and incorporated into releases periodically.
-A pull requests is more likely to be accepted if it meets the following criteria:
+A pull request is more likely to be accepted if it meets the following criteria:

 * It does not add any new dependencies for compiling, running or using the mod.
 * It does not break compatibility with world saves or programs created with previous versions of the mod.